 Whenever I make a mental list of things that I am thankful for, once I get past all the obvious top favorites like family and friends, I always give false lashes a grateful shout-out.
 Now, I realize that false lashes are not a big deal to everyone, but I was given a pretty skimpy set of lashes to work with, so I love being able to throw on a pair of falsies for a special night.
 Everyone has something that gives them an extra boost of confidence (maybe a favorite outfit, super high shoes, or a fresh manicure) and lashes are it for me.
 I’ve been playing around with lashes for a few years now, and here’s a few thoughts to consider if you are thinking about getting into the lashes game: What kind of lashes should I get?
 Good question!
 There are lots of different kinds to choose from.
 I group lashes into a few different categories and each one has their own pros and cons:

-Natural Lashes: You can see from comparing these lashes with others that they are much more delicate looking.
-These are lashes that are going to give you a boost in length and thickness, but aren't going to go overboard.
+Natural Lashes: You can see from comparing these lashes with others that they are much more delicate looking (these are my favorite!).
+These are lashes that are going to give you a boost in length and thickness, but aren’t going to go overboard.
 I love wearing these for daytime outings when I want a natural look and lashes that are long and light.

 Long & Short Lashes: This category of lashes has a bold pattern of longer and shorter lashes.
 Some may contain criss-crossed lashes, some may be staight, but the pronounced difference in tip length is their biggest feature.
 I like to use these if I am going on a date where I want a thicker, more dramatic look.